sphinx-gallery/sphinx-gallery/doc/configuration.rst

     joblib, see :ref:`joblib:parallel` for documentation of many relevant conisderations (e.g., pickling, oversubscription of CPU resources, etc.).

-    Using parallel building will also disable memory measurements.
+    Using parallel building will also disable memory measurements, with a warning that ``sphinx-build -W`` turns into a build error.
+Drop ``show_memory`` from your configuration rather than setting both.

 Excluding individual examples from parallel execution
 """""""""""""""""""""""""""""""""""""""""""""""""""""